 More Winemakers’ villages

-It’s a similar, very cute village of winemakers, and there’s also a tiny restaurant with a terrace that offers a good wine-selection by the glass.
+It’s a similar, very cute village of winemakers.
+There’s also a tiny restaurant with a terrace that offers a good wine-selection by the glass.
 We consider taking our rest here, but on the other hand, the woman in the tourist information had advised us to go to Chexbres by all means.
 We postpone the break and hope for pleasant wine-tasting opportunities there.

 Tourists from afar

 In the afternoon we meet some other tourists, a Chinese family also explicitly doing the walk in the vineyards of Lavaux.
 The father asks us whether they picked the wrong day of the week?
 “Everything is closed!
 Frankly it’s a bit disappointing, we had hoped to have a rest somewhere and taste the wine…”